Sayantan1718/Breast-Cancer-Detection/README.md

 # Machine learning Projects
- This repo contains all the instructor guided projects
+ This is instructor guided project